 - Review their survey responses to see if/how they committed to address issues that matter to your business.

-2017 Elections: For better or worse, elections have consequences.
+2017 Election Activation: For better or worse, elections have consequences.
 To ensure our members are connected, informed, and engaged during the election cycle and beyond, we offered the following:

 - (un)forum: New in 2017, instead of a traditional candidate forum that requires you to be in a certain place at a certain time, we launched an online forum using a new digital platform that allows us to engage candidates in dynamic conversations.
 The (un)forum is an e-civic initiative of the Chamber, the Orange-Chatham Group of the Sierra Club, and the Orange County Affordable Housing Coalition.